wharfkit/website/src/lib/docs/AccountKit/Permission.md

 - `required_auth`: The [Authority](/docs/account-kit/authority) object defining how authority is proven for the permission.
 ### Options

-- `linked_actions`: An array of actions that can only be executed using the permission.
+- `linked_actions`: An array of smart contract actions.
+When passed as an option, those actions will be the only ones that can be executed using the permission.

 ## Usage